ehsangittt/roadmap/ansible/README.md

 ```

 Then you should  write playbook.yml.For run the playbook you must have creart inventory.
-Here is a question, `What is inventory`?
-Inventory is file that you have to write the ip of server that you want to push it on.
-For example you may use server , in invetory you have to put `username@ip_of_server`.
+<br>By looking at inventory.example, you understand inventory.
-but before all you have to do something.
+<br>Before all you have to do something.
 you have to add SSH key to the the destination server.
 ```yml
  ssh-copy-id User@IP_OF_Destination_SERVER